-Resident Hotels has partnered with Mission: Net Zero, who are specialists in helping hospitality businesses reduce their impact on the environment.
-This is achieved by working on practical steps to become more energy, water, and waste efficient.
-At the same time as embracing the opportunity to drive innovation whilst improving sustainability by way of supporting local communities through creating value supply chains.
+The Resident has partnered with Mission: Net Zero, who are specialists in helping hospitality businesses reduce their impact on the environment.
+This is achieved by working on practical steps to become more energy, water, and waste efficient at the same time as embracing the opportunity to drive innovation whilst improving sustainability by way of supporting local communities through creating value supply chains.

-Resident Hotels’ concept is environmentally sustainable through its procedures and policies.
+The Resident’s concept is environmentally sustainable through its procedures and policies.
 We don’t waste resources by replicating or creating under-utilised facilities that are better provided locally and are, therefore, able to offer economic value to their guests.
-Resident Hotels is socially sustainable as it encourages guests to use local businesses, facilities and service providers.
+The Resident is socially sustainable as it encourages guests to use local businesses, facilities and service providers.

 The Resident is a responsible Living Wage employer, we take the welfare of our employees (and others working on our behalf) seriously.
 We offer regular health and safety training, in addition to compulsory online modules to all team members.
 Additional sessions are organised for voluntary participation, focusing on a variety of well-being topics.
 All team members are offered BUPA health insurance as a part of their benefits package, and, along with their families, have access to an Employee Assistance Programme, providing a complete support network that offers expert advice and compassionate guidance 24/7, as well as a smartphone app.

 The Resident and all the team members take time in investing in the bigger sustainability picture at the hotels and HQ.
 Training units are being implemented via our Learning Management System, regarding comprehensive ways in which as a company we can become more sustainable.
 Information is regularly shared via our Engage platform, emails and through team, meetings to ensure best practice is carried out throughout The Resident.
 Everyone plays a part in the wider picture, working towards the company’s goals.